 The N.U.in Program is a first-year global experience, rooted in Northeastern’s core belief that students should be engaged citizens of the world.
 N.U.in students begin their studies overseas and transition to the Boston campus in January for the second semester.

-For the highly motivated international student, American Classroom is your opportunity to jump into American college life.
-Throughout your time in American Classroom, you will benefit from individual academic advising and support services.
+For the highly motivated international student, NU Immerse is your opportunity to jump into American college life.
+Throughout your time in NU Immerse, you will benefit from individual academic advising and support services.
 Upon successful completion of this program, you will be enriched from your exposure to college academics and prepared for a degree program.

 For the past ten years, Foundation Year has provided an academically rigorous and supportive first year college experience that prepared Boston students to be successful at any college or university.
 Upon completion of Foundation year, most students transferred to other colleges and universities.
 Foundation Year is now providing an even greater opportunity for students who live in Boston by enabling you to start and finish your degree at Northeastern University.

 Foundation Year integrates rigorous academics with student support services to create an environment where you can be successful for your entire Northeastern college experience.
 Students who successfully complete Foundation Year will matriculate into a degree program at Northeastern through one of two pathways: through Northeastern’s College of Professional Studies (CPS) or through one of Northeastern’s seven undergraduate day colleges by meeting academic standards.